arjeta-rushiti/data-science-portfolio/targets_liver_chembl/README.md

-# Identifying Targets Associated with Liver Diseases from ChEMBL Database
+# Exploring Targets Associated with Liver Diseases from ChEMBL Database

 **Core of the investigation:** identifying the top target types associated with liver diseases in humans, number of compounds tested against each target type, and their distribution of activities using the ChEMBL database